SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/02-Problem.md

 Next, he jumps again with a length of 2 and goes **outside the neighborhood**, so he goes **back to the first house** (index 0) and **decreases the needed hearts there**: [4, 6, 5].

 ### Input
-- On the first line you will receive a string with even integers separated by "@" – the neighborhood and the number of hearts for each house
+- On the first line, you will receive a string with even integers separated by "@" – the neighborhood and the number of hearts for each house
-- On the next lines, until "Love!" is received, you will be getting jump commands in this format: "Jump \{length\}"
+- On the next lines, until the "Love!" command is received, you will be getting jump commands in this format: "Jump \{length\}"

 ### Output
 In the end, print Cupid's **last position and whether his mission was successful or not**: